-Stockholders who would like to have a proposal considered for inclusion in the proxy materials for our 2023 Annual Meeting of Stockholders pursuant to Rule 14a-8 must submit the proposal in writing to our Secretary at Rent the Runway, Inc., 10 Jay Street, Brooklyn, NY 11201, by no later than January 24, 2023 and otherwise comply with the SEC's requirements for stockholder proposals.
+Stockholders who would like to have a proposal considered for inclusion in the proxy materials for our 2024 Annual Meeting of Stockholders pursuant to Rule 14a-8 must submit the proposal in writing to our Secretary at Rent the Runway, Inc.,10 Jay Street, Brooklyn, NY 11201, by no later than January 26, 2024 and otherwise comply with the SEC's requirements for stockholder proposals.

-Stockholders who would like to bring a proposal before our 2023 Annual Meeting of Stockholders, or to nominate directors for election, in accordance with the advance notice provisions of our Amended Bylaws, must give timely written notice to our Secretary.
-To be considered timely, the notice must be delivered to our headquarters at least 90 days, but not more than 120 days before the one-year anniversary of the previous year's annual meeting.
-That means that to be timely, a notice must be received no later than April 14, 2023 nor earlier than March 15, 2023 (assuming the meeting is held not more than 30 days before or more than 60 days after July 13, 2023).
+Stockholders who would like to bring a proposal before our 2024 Annual Meeting of Stockholders, or to nominate directors for election, in accordance with the advance notice provisions of our Amended Bylaws, must give timely written notice to our Secretary.
+To be considered timely, the notice must be delivered to our headquarters at least 90 days, but not more than 120 days before the one-year anniversary of the previous year's Annual Meeting of Stockholders.
+That means that to be timely, a notice must be received no later than April 13, 2024 nor earlier than March 14, 2024 (assuming the meeting is held not more than 30 days before or more than 60 days after July 12, 2024).
 The notice must comply with the requirements set forth in our Amended Bylaws.

-In addition to satisfying the foregoing requirements under the Amended Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than May 15, 2023.
+In addition to satisfying the foregoing requirements under the Amended Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act.